From Winter Gatherings to Summer Plans

 Plans for this year’s Big Picnic & Parade are well underway – and it’s already shaping up to be a brilliant day for the Largo area!

-It will be on the Lundin Links Common with a parade starting from Lower Largo on the 15th of June.
+It will be on the Lundin Links Common starting at 12pm with a parade starting from Lower Largo at 11am on the 15th of June.

 The event promises a great mix of stalls, games, music, food and fun for all ages.
 A wide range of local groups have already signed up to take part – from baking stalls and community information, to gardening advice, family activities and we expect a lot more.